QuantConnect/lean-cli/README.md

 Options:
-  --environment TEXT              The environment to use --output DIRECTORY              Directory to store results in (defaults to PROJECT/live/TIMESTAMP) --detach                        Run the live deployment in a detached Docker container and return immediately --gui                           Enable monitoring and controlling of the deployment via the local GUI --gui-organization TEXT         The name or id of the organization with the local GUI module subscription --brokerage [Paper Trading|Interactive Brokers|Tradier|OANDA|Bitfinex|Coinbase Pro|Binance|Zerodha|Bloomberg|Atreyu|Trading Technologies]
+  --environment TEXT              The environment to use --output DIRECTORY              Directory to store results in (defaults to PROJECT/live/TIMESTAMP) -d, --detach                    Run the live deployment in a detached Docker container and return immediately --gui                           Enable monitoring and controlling of the deployment via the local GUI --gui-organization TEXT         The name or id of the organization with the local GUI module subscription --brokerage [Paper Trading|Interactive Brokers|Tradier|OANDA|Bitfinex|Coinbase Pro|Binance|Zerodha|Bloomberg|Atreyu|Trading Technologies]